This post may contain affiliate links. Please read our disclosure policy.

 - Garnish (optional): fresh basil and/or chopped parsley

 - Take the cream cheese out of the fridge at least 30 minutes prior to using or microwave it for 20-30 seconds to soften it up.
 Boil a large, salted pot of water for the shells.
-Cook them al dente according to package directions (make sure to undercook them a bit because they will be baked).
+Cook them for 1 minute less than package directions indicate.

 - Add the olive oil and onion to a skillet over medium-high heat.
 Sauté for 5 minutes.